-- (c) The Vocational Rehabilitation Counselor (VRC), with input from the Customer and Contractor, will develop a written SDOP for IL Work-Related Systems Access Services that is individualized for the Customer receiving the service.
-The SDOP shall also identify the specific public support system(s) the Contractor is to assist the Customer in accessing. - (d) The VRC, with input from the Contractor, will authorize a specific number of allowable hours of the Contractor's time that is appropriate to meet the needs of the Customer.
-If required to meet the needs of the Customer, the SDOP may be amended by the VRC to add additional hours. - (e) Specific topics of IL Work-Related Systems Access Services include, but are not limited to the following government supported programs or unspecified private programs: - i.
-Income Social Security, Temporary Assistance for Needy Families (TANF), Disability Lifeline (DL) which was formerly General Assistance-Unemployable (GAU), etc. - ii.
+The VRC, with input from the Customer and Contractor, will develop a written SDOP for IL Work-Related Systems Access Services that is individualized for the Customer receiving the service.
+The SDOP shall also identify the specific public support system(s) the Contractor is to assist the Customer in accessing.

+The VRC, with input from the Contractor, will authorize a specific number of allowable hours of the Contractor's time that is appropriate to meet the needs of the Customer.
+If required to meet the needs of the Customer, the SDOP may be amended by the VRC to add additional hours.

+- (c) Specific topics of IL Work-Related Systems Access Services include, but are not limited to the following government supported programs or unspecified private programs: - i.
+Income Social Security, Temporary Assistance for Needy Families (TANF), Aging, Blind or Disabled (ABD), etc. - ii.
 Personal care Medicaid Personal Care, Community Options Program Entry System (COPES), etc. - iii.
 Housing Section 8 Housing, Public Housing, Adult Family Homes, etc. - iv.
-Medical coverage Medicaid, Medicare, Basic Health, Healthcare for Workers with
+Medical coverage Medicaid, Medicare, Basic Health, Healthcare for Workers with Disabilities, etc. - (d) IL Work-Related Systems Access Services Reports

-Disabilities, etc.